WaseemSabir/Writebook/README.md

 # Writebook
-[Writebook](https://writebook.vercel.app/) is application that makes it easier for you to write documents.
-The documents have section, subsection hiearchy and can be edited, shared and downloaded with an intuitive user interfece.
-App can be accessed [here](https://writebook.vercel.app/).
-And you can view the example of app functionality [here](https://github.com/WaseemSabir/Writebook/tree/master/ScreenShots).
+Writebook is application that makes it easier for you to write documents.
+The documents have section, subsection hiearchy and can be edited, shared and downloaded with an intuitive user interfece. you can view the example of app functionality [here](https://github.com/WaseemSabir/Writebook/tree/master/ScreenShots).

 [![alt text](https://i.ibb.co/Gk2Fnzf/write-Book-appshot.png)](https://writebook.vercel.app/)
 ## Getting Started